-The federal government, despite its direct trust responsibility and treaty obligations, has never fully funded the primary institutional operating budgets of the TCUs, authorized under the Tribally Controlled Colleges and Universities Assistance Act of 1978.
-Currently, the Administration requests and Congress appropriates over \$200 million annually towards the institutional operations of Howard University (exclusive of its medical school), the only other MSI that receives operating funds from the federal government.
-Howard University's current federal operating support exceeds \$22,000/student.
-In contrast, most TCUs are receiving \$5,850 per Indian Student (ISC) under the Tribal College Act, about 73 percent of the authorized level.
-TCUs have proven that they need and deserve an investment equal to -- at the very least -- the congressionally authorized level of \$8,000/ Indian student, which is only 36 percent of the federal share now appropriated for operating Howard University.
-Please understand that we are by no means suggesting that Howard University does not need or deserve the funding it receives, only that the TCUs also need and deserve adequate institutional operations funding; however, despite the federal responsibility, their basic institutional operations remain grossly underfunded.
+The federal government, despite its direct trust responsibility and binding treaty obligations, has never fully funded the TCUs' institutional operating budgets, authorized under the Tribally Controlled Colleges and Universities Assistance Act of 1978.
+In fact, TCU operating funding is far below the level received by other institutions of higher education.
+The Administration requests and Congress appropriates approximately \$200 million annually towards the institutional operations of Howard University (exclusive of its medical school), the only other Minority Serving Institution (MSI) that receives institutional operations funding from the federal government.
+Howard University's current federal operating support exceeds \$20,000/student, because this is the level of need as determined by the U.S. government.
+In contrast, most TCUs receive \$6,355/Indian Student (ISC) under the Tribal College Act, less than 80 percent of the authorized level.
+TCUs have proven that they need and have earned an investment equal to -- at the very least -- the congressionally authorized level of \$8,000/Indian student.
+Please understand that we are by no means suggesting that our sister MSI, Howard University does not need or deserve the funding it receives; it does.
+We are only affirming that the TCUs also need and deserve adequate institutional operations funding; however, TCU operating budgets remain underfunded.

-While TCUs do seek funding from their respective state legislatures for the non-Indian state-resident students (sometimes referred to as "non-beneficiary" students) that account for 20 percent of their enrollments, successes have been at best inconsistent.
+While TCUs do seek funding from their respective state legislatures for the non-Indian state-resident students (sometimes referred to as "non-beneficiary" students) that account for 24 percent of their enrollments, successes have been inconsistent, at best.
 TCUs are accredited by the same regional agencies that accredit mainstream institutions, yet they have to continually advocate for basic operating support for their non-Indian state students within their respective state legislatures.
 If these non-beneficiary students attended any other public institution in the state, the state would provide that institution with ongoing funding toward its operations.